mlswg/mls-protocol/draft-barnes-mls-protocol.md

 A UserInitKey object specifies what ciphersuites a client supports, as well as providing public keys that the client can use for key derivation and signing.
-The client's identity key is intended to be stable through the lifetime of the group; there is no mechanism to change it.
+The client's identity key is intended to be stable throughout the lifetime of the group; there is no mechanism to change it.
 Init keys are intended to be used a very limited number of times, potentially once. (see {{init-key-reuse}}).